barryclark/jekyll-now/_posts/2016-10-31-Meiqi-Final's-Argument.md

 ## Reason
 Amoung the large populations, white people get larger percent of amount get educated, whereas colored people get less educated.
 ## Evidence
+Book "Gender, Race and Ethnicity in the Workplace" shows that Blue-Collar Women in traditional male jobs: recondering the glass ceilig by Jeanie Ahearn Greene.
 ## Warrant
+The book is professional scholarly published, and job market equalness issue does exsit and need improvement.
+This study is going to reveal the fact of the job marketing in the U.S. based on different races